Details of the Working Group

 Strategic UN Synergy (SUN) Working Group: Lead by Mojtaba Shafiei

-The Strategic UN Synergy (SUN) Working Group, formerly known as the Strategic UN-Collaboration Working Group, is proposed to support the implementation of the HELPING goals through its dynamic strategic plan.
+The Strategic UN Synergy (SUN) Working Group is proposed to support the implementation of the HELPING goals through its dynamic strategic plan.
 At the core of the SUN WG, we emphasize two inspiring concepts: “Synergy” and “Hydrological Science-Policy-Practice Programs (HSP3)”.

 - Synergy refers to the combined effect produced when different stakeholders work together in harmony to achieve a result that is greater than the sum of their individual efforts